Personal Finance Tips for Injured Plaintiffs

 You can do a lot to make cooking cheaper.
 Focus on ingredients like:

-Treat protein as a side-dish instead of the bulk of the meal and focus on chicken (thighs are the cheapest) and pork or beef shoulder / pot roast.
+Treat protein as a side dish instead of the bulk of the meal and focus on chicken (thighs are the cheapest) and pork or beef shoulder or pot roast.

 Housing

-Apply for section eight housing if you qualify.
+Apply for Section 8 housing if you qualify.
 Actively look for cheaper rent if needed.
-If your injury has led to homelessness, there are wide variety of support services available.
+If your injury has led to homelessness, there is a wide variety of support services available.
 Look to your city, county, or state website for comprehensive lists of resources in your area.

 Delay or Avoid Non-Critical Expenses